robtimus/junit-support/src/site/markdown/additional-assertions.md

 assertDoesNotMatch(n -> n < 0, i);
 ```

+In case you want even more information in your failure messages, you should consider using [Hamcrest](https://hamcrest.org/JavaHamcrest/).

 ### IO related

 Class [IOAssertions](apidocs/com/github/robtimus/junit/support/IOAssertions.html) provides some additional I/O related assertions, for instance for checking the content of a `Reader` or `InputStream` or to check the serializability of objects.